-Preliminary Investigation : Section 4, refers to the publication of preliminary notification and power for conducting survey. • Section 5 relates to the formal notification of land for a public purpose and 5(a) covers the need for inquiry.
+Preliminary Investigation : Section 4, refers to the publication of preliminary notification and power for conducting survey.
+Section 5 relates to the formal notification of land for a public purpose and 5(a) covers the need for inquiry.
 Declaration of Intended Acquisition: Section 6 refers to the government makes a more formal declaration of intent to acquire land.
-Section 7 indicates that the Land Commissioner shall direct the Land Acquisition Collector (LAC) to take order for the acquisition of land. • Section 8, Land to be marked out, measured and planned, the LAC shall thereupon cause the land (unless it has been already marked out under Section 4) to be marked out.
-LAC shall also cause it to be measured and if no plan has been made thereof, a plan to be made of the same.
-Section 9, allows the LAC to give notice to all PAPs that the government intends to take possession of the land.
-If they have any claims for compensation then these claims are to be made to him at an appointed time.
-Section 10 delegates power to the LAC to record statements of PAPs in the land to be acquired or any part thereof as co-proprietor, sub-proprietor, mortgagee and tenant or otherwise; Enquiry into Measurement, Value and claims and Award by the Deputy Commissioner : Section 11, enables the Collector to make inquiries into the measurements, value and claim and issue the final "award".
-The award includes the land's marked area and the valuation of compensation and the LAC has made an award under Section 11, LAC will then take possession and the land shall thereupon vest absolutely in the government, free from all encumbrances.
+Section 7 indicates that the Land Commissioner shall direct the Land Acquisition Collector (LAC) take order for the acquisition of land.
+Section 8, Land to be marked out, measured and planned, the LAC shall thereupon cause the lar (unless it has been already marked out under Section 4) to be marked out.
+LAC shall also cause it be measured and if no plan has been made thereof, a plan to be made of the same.
+Section 9, allows the LAC to give notice to all PAPs that the government intends to take possession the land.
+If they have any claims for compensation then these claims are to be made to him at a appointed time.
+Section10 delegates power to the LAC to record statements of PAPs in the land to be acquired or ar part thereof as co-proprietor, sub-proprietor, mortgagee and tenant or otherwise; Enquiry into Measurement, Value and claims and Award by the Deputy Commissioner : Section 11, enables the Collector to make inquiries into the measurements, value and claim and issu the final "award".
+The award includes the land's marked area and the valuation of compensation ar the LAC has made an award under Section 11, LAC will then take possession and the land sha thereupon vest absolutely in the government, free from all encumbrances.
 Section 12, DC makes a decision on the final award.
 Section 12 A, if there are any, DC correct and adjust any mistake in the final award.
-Section 13, Adjournment of enquiry. - Castian 14 nowar to summan and anfaros attendance of witness
+Section 13, Adjournment of enquiry.
+Section 14, power to summon and enforce attendance of witness.

-- Section 14, power to summon and enforce attendance of witness. - Section 15, matters to be considered and neglected.
+Section 14, power to summon and emote attendance of with Section 15, matters to be considered and neglected.